 Amazing.
 I love it.
 And, you know, we were just chatting before.
 Sofia, you and I met at a business, a local business networking events.
 And I remember you, I was very new into the world of sleep consulting at the time.
 And, and unfortunately, any experience that I had had trying to connect with breastfeeding professionals was just proving that our vision was not so aligned.

 So, you know, I’m, I’m so excited to have you here Sofia, so that we can delve into some of the biggest myths and misunderstandings around the breastfeeding relationship and sleep.
-Because I think that there is this huge misunderstanding that if you want to be able to get a proper night’s sleep, then the breastfeeding relationship will have to be sacrificed.
-And that if you don’t want to sacrifice the breastfeeding relationship, then you’re going to have to sacrifice sleep.
+Because I think that there is this huge misunderstanding that if you want to do sleep training then the breastfeeding relationship will have to be sacrificed.
+And that if you don’t want to sacrifice the breastfeeding then you can’t do sleep training.
 So let’s, let’s delve into that.
 I mean, what are your initial thoughts on that, that, that whole topic?

 Okay.
 So my philosophy is balance in life, in everything not to be too, too fanatic about any topic of your life.
 To try to balance everything and to create a puzzle right, from little stuff.
 Um, yeah, I’ll be very honest with you.
 Even if I’m talking to a mom of a newborn who’s, I don’t know, 11 days old and she’s working on breastfeeding and I see completely, um, tired and functioning woman, I would say, you know what?
 Skip breastfeed skip one breastfeed at night, skip breastfeed at 12:00 AM, let your partner feed the baby, catch up some sleep.
 Otherwise it’s going to be very tough.
 Right.
 And baby, first of all needs not a breastfeeding mom.
 He needs normal functioning and the reasonable mom.